-D3 Indicate terms for which transfers may enroll:
+D3 Indicate terms for which tra nsfers may enroll:

 D3 Fall Х

 D3 Winter

 D3 Spring Х

-D3 Summer Х
+D3 Summer

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-15
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-mandate an item to require a critical end activities to apply for administration

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

 D5 College transcript(s) Х

-D5 Essay or personal V
+Essay or personal statement х

-statement X

 D5 Interview Х

 D5 Standardized test scores Х

-D5 Statement of good standing

-from prior institution(s) Х
+Statement of good standing from prior institution(s) Х